raspberrypilearning/build-crumble-motor-buggy/en/step_6.md

 Just like before, turn your battery pack off and plug your Crumble back into your computer to write the code to make this two motor turn happen.

-After the `motor 2 forwards`{:class="crumbleinputoutput" block, add a `motor 1 reverse`{:class="crumbleinputoutput" block to tell the right-hand motor to go backwards.
+After the `motor 2 forwards`{:class="crumbleinputoutput"} block, add a `motor 1 reverse`{:class="crumbleinputoutput"} block to tell the right-hand motor to go backwards.

-You will also need to turn `motor 1 off`{:class="crumbleinputoutput" after the `wait 1 second`{:class="crumblecontrol"}.
+You will also need to turn `motor 1 off`{:class="crumbleinputoutput"} after the `wait 1 second`{:class="crumblecontrol"}.
 Always remember to turn everything off at the end of your code... unless you want it running forever!

 ![Code to turn motor 2 forwards, motor 1 backwards and then both off](images/speedAndSpins_m2ForwardM1BackwardsTurnCode.png)